jgeudens/MathyResurrected/README.mathyresurrected.txt

 	Operator precedence is same as in C/C++.
 For common operators like +, -, etc. this is also the precedence that is well known outside of programing world.
-	Exception are operators that are not present( orcommon) in either C/C++ (nand, nor, xnor) or in the non-programing world.
-Because of that following table shows operator precedence:
+	Exception are operators that are not present(or common) in either C/C++ (nand, nor, xnor) or in the non-programing world.
+Because of that, following table shows operator precedence:

             operator            precedence            associativity